emilhaegglund/schavott/README.md

 Test run using old MinION data
 ------------------------------
 It is possible to test the application using already sequenced data.
 To do this, the time-information and the path to the fast5-files must be extracted.
-To do this, run [poretools](https://github.com/arq5x/poretools) times on the folder containing the fast5-filesvim  ´poretools times path/to/fast5-dir > times.csv`.
+To do this, run [poretools](https://github.com/arq5x/poretools) times on the folder containing the fast5-filesvim  `poretools times path/to/fast5-dir > times.csv`.
 In a second terminal start the Schavott application using the previously described commands, and set the watch directory to target_dir.
 Next the move_fast5.py script is run to simulate the creation of new fast5-files in the target directory, files are copied from the fast5-files source directory to the target directory using the time information in the fast5-files.

 ```
 python move_fast5.py times.csv target_dir/